05bit/django-smarter/README.rst

 django-smarter
 ==============

-**Smarter** way of getting declarative style generic views in Django project.
+**Smarter** way of getting declarative style generic views in Django.

 It's a simple one-file helper for painless adding form-based CRUD (create-read-update-delete) views to your application.
 If you'll feel pain, that's may be not this case, so don't get smarter that way! :)

 So many times we have to write: